 Click here link to view her profile and book a speaking engagement.

 As with “A Martyr’s Crown,” the new book is based on years of interviews with Christians who have fled the violence and persecution in their native Iraq.

 While the world was initially shocked by the takeover of Mosul by ISIS, people have now turned their eyes to other issues.
-Whether it’s the upcoming presidential election, police shootings or the Olympics, the ongoing injustice against Christians has been largely forgotten.
+Whether it’s the latest political scandal, the immigration debate or other headlines, the ongoing injustice against Christians has been largely forgotten.

 There are still tens of thousands of Christians languishing in refugee camps in Erbil and Jordan.